12 Things I Know About Business at 55 That I Wish I'd Known at 25

 COW Library : Business & Marketing : Nick Griffin : 12 Things I Know About Business at 55 That I Wish I'd Known at 25

-Put bluntly, Nick Griffin is one of the best business minds we have ever met.
-It would not be an exaggeration to say that without him, there would probably be no Creative COW.
-When the chips were down and we seemed to be holding little more than a pair of deuces, it was Nick Griffin who taught us a few moves and gave us the confidence to try a few bluffs of our own.
-It worked.
+Put bluntly, Nick Griffin has one of the best business minds we have met.
+It would not be an exaggeration to say that without him, there would be no Creative COW.
+When things were very bad and it looked like we were down for the count, it was Nick Griffin who taught us a few moves and gave us the means and the confidence to persevere.
+His ideas and suggestions worked.
 The fact that you are reading this, proves it.
 You would do well to read this article, there is more to running a creative business than render pipelines and bits and bytes...

 Thirty years ago I accidentally started a business.
 As a 25 year old disc jockey turned radio spot salesman, I was ready for adventure when one of my clients suggested that he set me up in my own ad agency / production business.
 I've spent the last thirty years learning why this may not have been the best idea nor the shortest path to success.
 But since I'm unable to go back and tell my 25 year old self what I've learned, maybe some of it will help you, whether you're 25, 35, 45, or - God forbid! - 55, like me.